 Yes.
 Insurance companies regularly retain engineers to assess damages for property insurance claims.
 What they try to keep hidden is that they routinely hire the same engineers over and over again.
 These engineers often complete half-hearted inspections, padding their report with the same attachments they use for every assessment to make the report appear thorough.
 Almost all of their reports look the same, sometimes using the same exact language simply copied over from another report.
 This destroys their credibility.

 If the engineer is used by an insurance company to wrongfully deny your property damage, you should hire your own engineer to make an independent assessment.
 An unbiased engineer – one not making 90% of their income from the insurance company – will likely have a very different opinion about your loss and the insurance company’s obligation to you.

 If you have filed an insurance claim but it was unfairly denied, we want to fight to make it right.
 Contact the Fitts Law Firm today for your free denied insurance claim consultation.
-We will review your claim and explain all the options available to you under Texas law.
+We represent policyholders nationwide.
+We will review your claim and explain all the options available to you under Texas or applicable law.